If you're looking for clad stainless steel cookware, start with this guide!

 Since stainless steel contains several components, it's easy to cut corners.
 For example, recycled iron that's full of rust can produce a lesser grade of stainless steel than non-recycled iron, regardless of the type of steel it is.
 This article, while probably a bit biased against imported steel, discusses a number of possible concerns about Chinese steel.

-Even so, if the stainless is 304 or better, such cookware can still be decent quality.
 If you're on a tight budget, a Chinese brand of clad stainless steel cookware can be a good choice--IF you choose the right brand.
 (See our recommendations below.)

 Note also that some manufacturers don't use 300 Series stainless steel at all--they use magnetic (400 Series) stainless or even 200 Series, which is the least corrosion resistant type of stainless.